chtoucas/Narvalo.NET/docs/developer.md

 [corefx](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/)
 and [coreclr](https://github.com/dotnet/coreclr/blob/master/Documentation/coding-guidelines/).

-To enforce the coding rules, we use the [codeformatter](https://github.com/dotnet/codeformatter) tool (currently disabled as the tool does not support C# 7.0).
+To enforce the coding rules, we use [CodeFormatter](https://github.com/dotnet/codeformatter) (currently disabled as the tool does not support C# 7.0 yet).

 In addition:
 - Consider using tasks: FIXME, HACK, TODO, REVIEW.